-The Isle of Man Family History Society was formed in January 1979 to encourage the study of genealogy and family history, particularly within the Isle of Man.
+The Isle of Man Family History Society was formed in January 1979 with the aim of encouraging the study of genealogy and family history, particularly within the Isle of Man.
 Being a member of the society benefits all those researching their families, whether they are Manx born or not.
 Members living abroad will find it rewarding to discover their Island heritage in this manner.

-We hold most of our monthly meetings on the 3rd Friday of each month at the Union Mills Methodist Church Hall, where there is ample car parking, commencing at 7:30 PM.
-An exhibition and open days are usually held each year, where we display family trees of members, and copies of our publications.
-Members of the society continue to transcribe and publish vital records for the benefit of all members.
-We also have a display of our work at the "Homecomer's Marquee" on Tynwald Day each year, which provides an opportunity to welcome our members who may visit the Island at that time.
+Members of the society continue to transcribe and publish vital records for the benefit of all members and we have a display this at the "Homecomer's Marquee" on Tynwald Day each year, which provides an opportunity to welcome our members who may be visiting visit the Island.

-Our quarterly journal "Fraueyn as Banglaneyn" (Manx Gaelic) "Roots and Branches" is published in February, May, August and November, and sent to each member.
-It includes articles of genealogical and historical interest, the "Members Interests" pages and a "Can you help" section.
+Membership includes copies of our quarterly journal "Fraueyn as Banglaneyn" (Manx Gaelic) "Roots and Branches" which is published in February, May, August and November.
+It includes articles of genealogical and historical interest, a "Members Interests" and "Can you help" sections.

 For people living in the Isle of Man whose ancestry is not Manx, our library holds the International Genealogical Index (IGI) on microfiche covering the British Isles.
 The library is located at Derby Lodge, Derby Road, Peel.
 Please contact the librarian on 01624 843105 for details on opening times.